marinferrais/phot_clean_stars/README.md

 These scripts aim at correcting star contamination when an asteroid moves close to background stars.
 Photometry must be done with [Photometry Pipeline (PP)](https://github.com/marinferrais/photometrypipeline).
 A normal PP run is used to obtain the ZP for each images.
 Then the star are removed by taking the median of images before and after each images and subtracting it.
-The asteroid instrumental magnitudes are obtained from these star cleaned images, making use of PP [manual identification tool](https://photometrypipeline.readthedocs.io/en/latest/functions.html#pp_manident).
+The asteroid instrumental magnitudes are obtained from these star cleaned images, using the apertures position used for the original images.

 ## Installation